-To reduce this impact, upon determination that an employee has engaged in sexually inappropriate workplace behavior, La.
+Louisiana's taxpayers have been financially burdened by judgments and settlements arising from claims of workplace sexual harassment.
+To reduce this impact, La.
 R.S.
-42:351 mandates that consideration be given to requiring that the employee reimburse all or a portion of any judgment or settlement that may result from a claim or civil litigation.
-The process and factors to be considered in making this determination are set forth in La.
+42:351 et seq., enacted in the 2019 Regular Session (Act No. 413), declares that consideration be given to requiring that a public servant, determined to have engaged in sexually inappropriate behavior, personally reimburse all or a portion of any judgment or settlement resulting from such behavior.
+La.
 R.S.
-42:353, which also authorizes the Attorney General to file suit against an employee to enforce the state's right to reimbursement and indemnification.
+42:353 sets forth the process and factors to be considered in making this determination and authorizes the Attorney General to file suit against a public servant to enforce the state's right to reimbursement and indemnification.